hashxim/hconMD/work_md/Obsidian/Stand out in Hiring Process.md

 ## Real Weaknesses
 - We tend to give weaknesses that are actually Strength (I am too Detail oriented)
-- Tell real weakness but also back it up with plan on how to oe
+- Tell real weakness but also back it up with plan on how to overcome it

+## Focus on Long Term
+- For next few years plan, think long term and then answer

+## Highlight Learning as a Goal
+- When asked about goals for coming years, always highlight learning

+## Nail the Cover Letter
+-